samiux/samiux.github.io/dompros.md

 Version 1.0.0 - Feb 26, 2025 First release.

+## Known Issues

+- It may provide the answer in Chinese or with some Chinese characters when it read some Chinese content websites or refers to a Chinese website.

 ## License

 DOMPROS is open sourced under an MIT license, allowing free commercial and academic use.